mattpocock/xstate-codegen/packages/xstate-compiled/readme.md

 ## Type Safe State Machines

 `xstate-codegen` gives you 100% type-safe usage of XState in Typescript.
+[Try it out at this codesandbox!](https://codesandbox.io/s/xstate-codegen-example-7etw2?file=/src/demo.machine.ts)

 You get type safety on:

 - Transition targets: `on: {EVENT: 'deep.nested.state'}`
 - Services